stichtingsem/pilot-phase/Project Team/Meeting-18-December.md

   - Update:
     - Proposal: Rename it to **Consumption API**
     - Scope: Contains data about activation and usage to the Market Place
-      - Discussion if only the Market Place can use this data > We wait for the definitive concept design ;-)
+      - Discussion if only the Market Place can use this data
+      - Basic principle is that anyone can ask for data if it is applicable for the role that is fulfilled
+      - Outcome: We wait for the concept design
     - Consumption Types: Entrance/Access/Activation, with possibilities for the learning application to add types
     - Danny will deliver a definitive design for approval on the 4th of Janaury
     - **Update Project Team**: 15 January